-- 1.1 The organisation is founded as a non-profit organisation (hereinafter "NPO" or "Organisation") in accordance with the Belgian Legal Code on Enterprises and Associations of 23 March 2019 (hereinafter "LCEA"). - 1.2 The NPO carries the name "European Resuscitation Council", abbreviated "ERC". - 1.3 Throughout this document, "in writing" or "written" includes email and other electronic communication that can form a permanent written record.
+- 1.1 The organisation is founded as a non-profit association (hereinafter "NPO" or "Organisation") governed by the provisions of Book 9 and other applicable provisions of the Belgian Code of Companies and Associations of 23 March 2019 (published in the Belgian Official Gazette on 4 April 2019), as amended from time to time (hereinafter "CCA"). - 1.2 The NPO carries the name "European Resuscitation Council", abbreviated "ERC". - 1.3 Throughout this document, "in writing" or "written" includes email and other electronic communication that can form a permanent written record.

-ARTICLE 2 - Registered offices
+ARTICLE 2 - Registered office

-- 2.1 The registered offices of the NPO are located in the Flemish Region. - 2.2 The ERC Office is the body of staff members (including the Chief Executive Officer (CEO)) and volunteers who administratively support the Organisation and that is coordinated from the registered offices. - 2.3 If these Articles of Association or the Internal Rules state that letters or documents are sent to the Board, these letters or documents are to be sent, preferably via e-mail with receipt confirmation (secretariat@erc.edu) or alternatively by regular mail to the address of the registered offices of the Organisation.
+- 2.1 The registered office of the NPO is located in the Flemish Region. - 2.2 The ERC Office is the body of staff members (including the Chief Executive Officer (CEO)) and volunteers who administratively support the Organisation and that is coordinated from the registered office. - 2.3 If these Articles of Association or the Internal Rules state that letters or documents are sent to the Board, these letters or documents are to be sent, preferably via e-mail with receipt confirmation (secretariat@erc.edu) or alternatively by regular mail to the address of the registered office of the Organisation.